 Do Colleges Prefer the SAT or ACT?

-Depending on the college, they may have a preference between the SAT or ACT.
+Depending on the college, they may prefer the SAT or ACT.
 Some of the preference depends on the location.
 Some high schools require a specific test for high school students to graduate.
 The colleges around those high schools may prefer that required test.

 To know if college admissions require a particular test, check their admission requirements.
 Some colleges also require an optional essay.
-Finally, some colleges don’t require either test.
+Finally, some colleges don’t need either test.

-They base admission on applications, essays and give students the ability to participate in remedial classes, if necessary.
-Students should also know that it is unnecessary to take both the ACT or SAT for any one college.
+They base admission on applications essays and allow students to participate in remedial classes, if necessary.
+Students should also know that it is unnecessary to take both the ACT or SAT for any college.

 How Similar are the SAT and ACT?

-Although the SAT and the ACT are very different standardized tests, they do have some similarities.
-First, they both have an essay optional section.
+Although the SAT and the ACT are very different standardized tests, they have some similarities.
+First, they both have an optional essay section.
 The topic for both essay sections is an argumentative essay; however, the presentation is different on each test.

-Another similarity between these two tests is that the ACT and SAT claim to test the same material, and all colleges and universities accept both scores.
+Another similarity between these two tests is that the ACT and SAT have the same material, and all colleges and universities accept both scores.
 However, some college admissions prefer a specific test over the other.
-These tests are required by schools to make sure you are academically ready to handle the coursework at their college.
-Both the SAT and ACT have reading and math portions and are standardized tests.
+Schools require these tests to make sure you are academically ready to handle the coursework at their college.
+The SAT and ACT have reading and math portions and are standardized tests.

 ACT vs. SAT